JeffreyRodriguez/Liberator12k/README.md

 to how you might swap AR15 uppers.

 ### Supporting the Project
-This has been a one-man operation, ambitious from the start.
+This has been an ambitious one-man operation from the start.
 The project has cost tens of thousands of dollars and years of my time.
 Now we have a modular weapons platform, ammunition, and a suite of ECM tooling.
 I dedicate it to the public domain to secure self-defense for everyone, forever.